16 Reasons Why You Must Invest In Single Family Home Rental Properties

 PRO TIP: Run a Background Check

 Run a background check on anyone you are considering as a tenant.
-For the properties I manage myself, I use Cozy.
-Check it out at www.masterpassiveincome.com/cozy.
+For the properties I manage myself, I use Avail.
+Check it out at www.masterpassiveincome.com/avail.

 This is a free service that lists your property and they make money when you run background checks through them.
 It costs you nothing and it has everything you need in order to manage your property.

 12. Simple Management Over One Property

 It is easier to manage a single family home than it is to manage fifty units.
 Not only do you have to worry that the facility is in good shape, you have more furnaces that could go out.